Links on Android Authority may earn us a commission. Learn more.

 While Starz is known for getting first dibs on many new movies before other rival pay channels, it provides plenty of original programming too.
-We list the best Starz TV shows you can stream right now, including hits like American Gods and the gory-but-fun Ash vs Evil Dead.
+Here, we list the 15 best Starz TV shows you can stream right now, including hits like American Gods, gory-but-fun Ash vs Evil Dead, and the recent wrestling drama Heels.

 Read more: Best video streaming services